elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/thinking-fast-and-slow-daniel-kahneman.md

 When people were asked how much they would contribute to help out birds that would otherwise drown, the number of birds to help didn't matter because the groups still averaged the same amount of money.
 "The almost complete neglect of quantity in such emotional contexts has been confirmed many times."
 Is it the neglect of emotional contexts, or does emotional contexts translate to a price for people and people would still answer with the max amount of money?

 The mental shotgun is the inability of system 2 to direct system 1 to one train of thoughts.
 System 1 will always do more than just what is required of it.
 An example is asking someone who hates big tech if the companies in big tech are financially well off.
-Or better yet, asking someone who likes a product if the company is doing well (when the company is not in fact doing well such as Pelaton).
+Or better yet, asking someone who likes a product if the company is doing well (when the company is not in fact doing well such as Peloton).

 ## Chapter 9 - Answering an Easier Question